CuriBio/curibio.sdk/docs/source/gettingstarted.rst

     :width: 600

 If there are many files, it may take a minute or two to convert all of them.
+This step will print out progress messages to show that is working and not hanging.
-When all cells complete execution there should be a number next to every cell:
+When all cells complete execution there should be a number next to every cell.
+You will also see a message printed underneath the last cell indicating that writing to the ``.xlsx`` file is complete:

 .. image:: images/finished_cells.png
     :width: 600